Best Surge Protectors Android Central 2021

 Which towers above the rest?

 The Belkin 12-outlet pivot power strip is great because it's heavy-duty and has eight pivoting plugs (out of a possible 12) that make it easy to plug in almost any appliance.
-It's a little more expensive than the others, but it's worth it.
+It's a little more expensive than the others, but it's worth it as one of the best surge protectors around.

 For the neat and tidy, the SuperDanny Tower is perfect.
 It can sit pretty on a desk or table or stand up nicely in the corner of a room.
 With its retractable power cord, you won't have too many untidy cables.
 Plus it has six USB ports, which is a huge convenience.
 The ability to be able to switch off individual outlets is also a bonus.